-Cassava: The New Trendy Ingredient You Should Know About
+Cassava: The Ingredient You're Seeing Everywhere & You Should Know About

 First and foremost, cassava is a starchy root vegetable.
 It comes from the underground tuberous root of the Cassava shrub, which is cultivated in South America, Africa and Southeast Asia, Cecere explains.
 It’s a fairly hardy crop — one of the most drought-tolerant.
 There are a few varieties of the plant, but two main types are broken down by taste: Sweet and bitter.
 In general, it’s known to have a nutty flavor.

 A paper published in New Phytologist noted that the plant makes up nearly 50 percent of the diet in parts of Sub-Saharan Africa.
-In the U.S., some refer to cassava as “yuca.”
+Some refer to cassava as “yuca.”

 Is cassava healthy?